Oekaki-Connect/web-novel-static-generator/README.md

 tags: ["adventure", "magic", "prophecy"]
 translation_notes: "Cultural context about specific terms"
 hidden: false          # Set to true to hide from navigation (accessible by direct link only)
+draft: false           # Set to true to exclude from generation (use --include-drafts to include)
 password: "secret123"   # Optional: password protect this chapter
 password_hint: "Available for beta readers and Patreon supporters.
 Check your email for the password."
 comments: true          # Enable/disable comments for this chapter